tvwenger/WISP/README.md

 pip.main(['install','matplotlib','--upgrade'])
 ```

-## Configuration Files
+## Configuration File

 The configuration files contain the calibration and imaging parameters
 that define how the data from a specific project should be processed.
+An example calibration file is given in `config/example.ini`.
+Here we
-Here we explain each of the available parameters.
+explain each of the available parameters.

 * [Calibrators]